mehtadushy/SelecSLS-Pytorch/README.md

 ## ImageNet results

-The inference time for all models here is measured on a TITAN X GPU using the accompanying scripts.
+The inference time for the models in the table below is measured on a TITAN X GPU using the accompanying scripts.
 The accuracy results for ResNet-50 are from torchvision, and the accuracy results for VoVNet-39 are from [VoVNet](https://github.com/stigma0617/VoVNet.pytorch).
 <table>
   <tr>
     <th></th>
     <th colspan="6">Forward Pass Time (ms)<br>for different image resolutions</th>
-    <th colspan="2">ImageNet<br>Accuracy</th>
+    <th colspan="2">ImageNet<br>Error</th>
   </tr>
   <tr>
     <td></td>